Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Those rid us of a whole raft of communicable diseases based on the case of one human who managed to infect a whole ship full of vizkittiks.
 They're actually targeted at a fairly short list of bugs."
 Colin shook his head.
 "They ignore our gut microbiome by design: If they completely sterilized the human digestive tract, it'd probably kill us."

 Sir Jeremy made an exasperated noise.
-"Bloody....sloppy half-baked alien solutions." he cursed.
+"Bloody... sloppy half-baked alien solutions." he cursed.
 "Very well.
 Is there any way we can stop this thing?"

 Wendy shook her head and gave him the hard truth.
 "Almost certainly not, now that it's so advanced." she said, apologetically.
 "I'm sorry, Sir Jeremy, but all of our noble goals toward conserving the ecology of this planet were doomed before we even got here."